phanxuanphucnd/BertTextClassification/README.md

-# BertTextClassification
-Text Classification use Bert architecture
+# Text classification use Bert Architecture